-Formats are ignored and the cell values are extracted when formulas are being used.
+Formats used to be ignored and only the cell values would be extracted when formulas are being used.

-We now have a use case that the customer would like to extract and retain the actual formula itself, so it can e re-used when downloading the data again later.
+Now, it is possible to extract and retain the actual formula itself, so it can be re-used when downloading the data again later.

-A new table (MPE_EXCEL_CONFIG) will be added to the data controller library to allow the column with the formula to be specified.
+A new table (MPE_EXCEL_CONFIG) was be added to the data controller library to allow the column with the formula to be specified.
 See documentation

 When importing spreadsheets with ambiguous dates (eg 01/02 or 02/01) the ANYDTDTM. informat was using the locale of the browser (en_us) instead of that of the client's actual country, resulting in incorrect dates being loaded.
 This is due to the default behaviour of the SAS Stored Process server.